cdntinker/USB-C-Board/Hardware/README.md

 # The __Nerd Mage "Universal" USB-C Board__  Project

 * 3D
-  * 3D renders & such
+  * 3D render models & such
 * Early Designs
   * Just keeping some of these around for future reference...
 * KiCAD Customs